Gospel

 Points of interest and Catholic lore

-• Pentecost was originally a Jewish harvest festival, celebrated fifty days after the Passover.
-It was one of the great pilgrimage festivals of the Jews, and this is why so many pilgrims were present in Jerusalem on the day when the Spirit was manifested in the lives of the disciples.
+- Pentecost was originally a Jewish harvest festival, celebrated fifty days after the Passover.
+It was one of the Jews' great pilgrimage festivals, which is why so many pilgrims were present in Jerusalem when the Holy Spirit was manifested in the lives of the disciples.

-• The Christian feast of Pentecost is fifty days after Easter and is the culmination of the Lent–Easter–Pentecost cycle.
+- The Christian feast of Pentecost occurs fifty days after Easter, and it is the culmination of the Lent–Easter–Pentecost cycle.

 Exploring the Word

-The Christian imperative to love as Jesus loved is again at the centre of the gospel.
-To love God and therefore to love the Son can be shown by keeping the commandments that Jesus gave—that is to say, by living life as a Christian should.
-To help in this task, Jesus promises to send the Advocate, the one who will teach and constantly remind the followers of Jesus of all that has been said to them.
+Again, the Christian imperative to love as Jesus loved is at the centre of the gospel.
+Loving God and thus loving the Son can be shown by keeping the commandments that Jesus gave—that is, by living life as a Christian should.
+To help in this task, Jesus promises to send the Advocate, the one who will teach and constantly remind Jesus' followers about all that has been said to them.

-The first reading of the Pentecost Mass tells the story of the events on that fateful day in Jerusalem.
+The first reading of the Pentecost Mass recounts the events on that fateful day in Jerusalem.

-One of the things that is emphasised is that when ‘they were filled’ with the gift of the Holy Spirit, the disciples were able to overcome barriers and divisions and to ‘preach about the marvels of God’ to people from all parts of the world.
+The text emphasises that when ‘they were filled’ with the gift of the Holy Spirit, the disciples could overcome barriers and divisions and ‘preach about the marvels of God’ to people from all over the world.

-• In what ways does the Spirit continue to enable the disciples of Jesus to do just that, even in our own time?
+- In what ways does the Holy Spirit continue enabling Jesus' disciples to overcome barriers and preach about God, even in our own time?

-• Invite those present to reflect on their own baptism, when they too received the Holy Spirit.
-What does this mean for them now?
+- Reflect on your own baptism, when you too received the Holy Spirit.
+What does this mean for you now?

 Making connections